-As well as full-length novels I have written a short story and several pocket novels for DC Thomson, and three of my “Fabrian Books’ Feel-Good Novels” have also been published in large-print format by Ulverscroft, as part of their Linford Romance Library.
+As well as full-length novels I have written a short story and several pocket novels for DC Thomson, and four of my “Fabrian Books’ Feel-Good Novels” have also been published in large-print format by Ulverscroft, as part of their Linford Romance Library.

 My short story, The Other Side of Christmas, was included in the Winter Tales anthology – a collection of seasonal stories by popular writers, in aid of The Cystic Fibrosis Trust and The Teenage Cancer Trust.
 My 2017 novel, Resisting Mr Rochester, was awarded a Chill with a Book Readers’ Award.
 I’m proud to say I’ve twice been an Amazon KDP All-star author .

-I have a love/hate relationship with chocolate, am a devoted Whovian, adore Cary Grant movies, and openly admit to being shamefully prone to all-consuming crushes on fictional heroes.
+I’m a devoted Whovian, adore Cary Grant movies, and openly admit to being shamefully prone to all-consuming crushes on fictional heroes.

 When I’m not writing, I spend as much time as possible getting my money’s worth from my membership of English Heritage – well, I am from Yorkshire, after all!
 I love stately homes and ancient ruins of castles and abbeys.
 I also love to spend the day visiting the Dales, the Moors, the Wolds or the coast.
 Yorkshire is nothing if not diverse.
 (Other counties are available, and many of them are pretty fabulous, too.
 I love Cornwall so much that I got married there, but please don’t hold that against me!)
 I would spend every day sightseeing if I could, but sadly I have to work!